Despite hunger, Ethiopia’s growing economy looks to biofuel crops to cut energy costs

 However criticism of the Zenawi government has mounted, with human rights organisations angered at its counter-insurgency tactics in the Somali-speaking Ogaden region, where it is alleged that food aid is being withheld deliberately from regions where rebels are hiding.

-Do we need to remind ourselves of the 1984 famine?
-It seems far-fetched, not least given how the ruling Marxist Derg regime of the day withheld food from rebel held-areas where the famine hit hardest — as much a cause of that famine as any drought or crop failure.
+The allegations are reminiscent of the build-up to Ethiopia’s devastating 1984 famine, given how the ruling Marxist Derg regime of the day withheld food from rebel held-areas where the famine hit hardest — as much a cause of that famine as any drought or crop failure.

 Those insurgents went on to depose the Derg in 1991, and now make up the core of the Ethiopian government.